manoloesparta/pi/README.md

 ## What this does?

 You give it some input (a numerical input), for example your phone number, and searches it in the first billion digits of PI.
-If it doesn't find it complete, then it pops that last digit until it found one coincidence.
+If it doesn't find it complete, it will pop the last digit until it found one coincidence.

 ## Where did you get the digits?